 We know every transaction involves two participants, called a buyer and a seller.
 So, when you buy 100 shares of lot or stocks, it means that someone else, here the seller must have sold to you.
 Either the buyer or seller takes the tough part and active role in pushing or pulling the shares up and down.
 Here, the surprising logic is that both the buyer and seller think in contrast dimensions and so the exchange of the stock happens.
-And billion dollar question is when the seller wants to get rid of the stock and get the money back, why the buyer wishes to buy, and logically, vice-versa too.
+And the billion-dollar question is when the seller wants to get rid of the stock and get the money back, why the buyer wishes to buy, and logically, vice-versa too.

 It is very confusing and sometimes contradicting to understand why the buyer wants to buy and why the seller wants to sell the same stock.
-The interesting thing is to understand the interpretations and thought processes of each of them.
+The exciting thing is to understand the interpretations and thought processes of each of them.

 Why have bought Shares?

 When the company initiates the IPO or Initial Public Offering, investors and traders do invest in the form of stocks of the enterprise.
 The interpretation and anticipation of them do change from time to time, as the market of the company does fluctuate from time to time.
 The investors and traders stand as the primary investors.
-The market of each of the enterprise is a vast array of the traders and investors, who exchange the stock by selling and buying, thereby pushing the price up and down.
+The demand of each of the enterprise is a vast array of traders and investors, who exchange the stock by selling and buying, thereby pushing the price up to and down.